 Review the clinical results

-ZYNTEGLO® has been studied in two 24-month phase 3 clinical trials, with an ongoing 13-year long-term
+ZYNTEGLO has been studied in two 24-month phase 3 clinical

 • Patients enrolled in the clinical trials had a diagnosis of beta-thalassemia and received regular RBC transfusions (a history of at least 100 mL/kg/year of RBCs or ≥8 transfusions of RBCs per year for the prior 2 years)